traumverloren/haute-codeture/haute-codeture.md

 ^ Art meant to be playful

-^ Installations meant to be triggered by a viewer
+^ Created installations meant to be triggered by a viewer

+^ The viewers's experience was integrated into the overall effect of the work itself

+^ It intentionally blurred the line between artist and viewer

-^ The viewer is invited to choose a drawing tool (color, charcoal, or pencil) and place it in the special holder mounted on the assemblage.
+^ The viewer is invited to choose a drawing tool (color, charcoal, or pencil) and place it in a special holder.

 ^ When put into motion, the turning wheels would activate the chosen drawing tool, moving it along a piece of paper.

 ^ The result would be a work of art in itself.
-The artwork created was of a necessarily unforeseen nature, differing each and every time, and directly affected by the random movement of the asymmetrical mechanical device.

 ^ No longer just watching a process, the viewer, by choosing an artistic instrument, plays a role in the creation of an entirely new work of art.

 ---

 > I wanted something ephemeral that would pass like a falling star...The work had to just transpire, make people dream and talk, and that would be all.
 > -- Jean Tinguely

-^ When I was at the exhibit, this quote stood out to me.
+^ When I was at the exhibit, this quote by Tinguely stood out to me.

 ^ Really liked idea of a temporary experience that connects artist and viewer